petabite/uWeb/README.md

 # Using uWeb-uasyncio

 - when configuring routes, endpoint functions are treated as asynchronous so they must have an `await` statement in its body
-- usually uWeb class methods can be preceded with `await`
+- uWeb class methods can be preceded with `await`
 - when using other functions that aren't `await`able, `await uasyncio.sleep(0)` can be used (as seen in the example)
 - more info about using `uasyncio`: [uasyncio docs](https://github.com/peterhinch/micropython-async/blob/master/TUTORIAL.md)